How To Solve A 3 Equation System

 2. Apply row operations

-Use elementary row operations (swap, multiply, add/subtract) to transform the matrix into row‑echelon or reduced row‑echelon form Small thing, real impact..
+Use elementary row operations (swap, multiply, add/subtract) to transform the matrix into row‑echelon or reduced row‑echelon form That alone is useful..

 3. Read off solutions